 Why do some border collies become aggressive and reactive?

-Because they have not traditionally been bred to be very social with people or other dogs, their natural puppy confidence and inquisitiveness may start to wear off during adolescence.
-Adolescent border collies can start to become fearful of strangers and may decide that they no longer want to interact with other dogs, which, if not handled correctly, can lead to lead reactivity and aggression.
+Border collies have not traditionally been bred to be very social with people or other dogs (unlike gundogs, for example).
+Adolescent border collies can start to become fearful of strangers and may decide that they no longer want to interact with either dogs or people, which, if not handled correctly, can lead to lead reactivity and aggression.

 Many people buy collie puppies in the false belief that it will be easy, but on the whole, raising a border collie puppy is exhausting, often demoralising and hard work.
 BUT, if you know what you need to be training, how to do it, what is normal and what isn't, it all becomes a lot easier.
 And once they reach about 18 - 24 months old, they are an absolute joy to own, but ONLY if you have the knowledge to understand them and have successfully navigated them through all the things that can go wrong.

-We offer border collie behavioural consultations, which include the initial consultation, a full training and behaviour plan, and 4 months of training and follow up.
-We also offer puppy training sessions either as single sessions or in packages of 3 or more sessions.
+I'm the ONLY border collie specialist ABTC-registered behaviourist in the UK.
+I offer border collie behavioural consultations, which include the initial consultation, a full training and behaviour plan, with follow up sessions.
+I also offer puppy training sessions either as single sessions or in packages of 3 or more sessions.

-We have over 30 years' of experience of living and working with our own border collies, and you can read more about our training and experience on our About Page.
-We're based in Spalding, Lincolnshire, but can cover Notts, Leics, Rutland, Northants, Cambs, Norfolk or South Yorkshire in-person by travelling to your home if you live within 1.5 hours of Spalding or Louth (travel costs of up to £100 may apply) or we can meet by video call.
+I have over 30 years' of experience of living and working with border collies, and you can read more about my qualifications and experience on my About Page.
+I'm based in Spalding, Lincolnshire, but can cover Notts, Leics, Rutland, Northants, Cambs or West Norfolk in-person by travelling to your home if you live within an hour of Spalding (travel costs of up to £100 may apply) or we can meet online by video call.

-We're registered Clinical Animal Behaviourists (CABs) with the ABTC (Animal Training & Behaviour Council) and are full members of the APBC (Association of Pet Behaviour Counsellors).
-Rachel is also a Certified Training Partner of the Karen Pryor Academy and an ABTC registered Animal Training Instructor (ATI).
-We hold MSc's in Clinical Animal Behaviour from the University of Lincoln.
+I'm an a registered Clinical Animal Behaviourists (CAB) with the ABTC (Animal Training & Behaviour Council) and am a full member of the APBC (Association of Pet Behaviour Counsellors).
+I'm also a Certified Training Partner of the Karen Pryor Academy and an ABTC registered Animal Training Instructor (ATI).
+I have an MSc in Clinical Animal Behaviour from the University of Lincoln.

 CONTACT US TO BOOK A SESSION